proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Called for each data chunk received from downstream, even when the processing is paused.

-`data_size` represents total available size of the data that can be retrieved, and its value will increment if the processing is paused and data is buffered by the host and not forwarded upstream.
+`data_size` represents the total available size of the data that can be retrieved, and its value will increment if the processing is paused and data is buffered by the host and not forwarded upstream.

 Data (of `data_size`) can be retrieved and/or modified using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]